ReedCollegeMATH241/comment-sentiment/README.md

 Max Joslyn
 May 11, 2015

-*For the full writeup, run the Rmd file in the repo.*
+*For the full writeup, run the rmd file in the repo.*

 ## Introduction